-In the past, she has taught poetry workshops at The Muse Writers’ Center, and teaches with Writers in the Schools (WITS – Houston).
-Her writing has been supported by fellowships and scholarships from The MacDowell Colony, Vermont Studio Center, Sewanee Writers’ Conference, Sundress Academy for the Arts, New York Summer Writers Institute, Robert Rauschenberg Foundation, and Community of Writers at Squaw Valley, Monson Arts, Virginia Center for the Creative Arts, and others.
+In the past, she has taught poetry workshops at The Muse Writers’ Center, and with Writers in the Schools (WITS – Houston).
+Her writing has been supported by fellowships and scholarships from MacDowell, Storyknife, Vermont Studio Center, Sewanee Writers’ Conference, Sundress Academy for the Arts, New York Summer Writers Institute, Robert Rauschenberg Foundation, Community of Writers at Squaw Valley, Monson Arts, Virginia Center for the Creative Arts, and others.